sakuratsuyu/Note/docs/Mathematics_Basis/NA/Chap_4.md

     where $K_i$ depends only on $f^{(2i-1)}(a)$ and $f^{(2i-1)}(b)$.

 This nice theorem makes Richardson's extrapolation available to reduce the truncation error!

-Similar to **Differentiation with Richardson's Extrapolation**, we have the following formula,
+Similar to **Differentiation with Richardson's Extrapolation**, we have the following formula.

 !!! success "Romberg Integration"